Jewellery Care Instructions x Judith Peterhoff

 Oxidised jewellery – The black finish on silver jewellery is called oxidising.
 Oxidising, as well as gold vermeil and rhodium plating, can wear away over time to reveal the shiny silver underneath.
-Some people like this look, but if you prefer your piece to be black, get in touch with me and I can oxidise the piece again for you.
+Some people like this look, but if you prefer your piece to be black, get in touch with us and we can oxidise the piece for you.

-Taking proper care of your precious jewellery will keep it sparkling and looking good as new for yours and its lifetime.
-All of my jewellery is handmade in my studio in London and don’t worry, I send a personalised care plan with each item!
+Taking good care of your precious jewellery will keep it sparkling and looking good as new for your and its lifetime.
+All of Judith’s jewellery is handmade in her studio in London and don’t worry, she sends a personalised care plan with each item!

-If you have any specific questions about how to care for your jewellery get in touch with me and I can offer advice or even clean it for you for a small fee.
+If you have any specific questions about how to care for your jewellery get in touch with Judith for tips and advice.